 Ad Valorem Taxes and Non-Ad Valorem Assessments

-- Non-ad valorem assessments are based on the improvement or service cost allocated to a property (example~ Solid Waste, lighting, or paving assessments) and are levied on a benefit unit basis, rather than on value.
+- Non-ad valorem assessments are based on the improvement or service cost allocated to a property (solid waste, lighting, or paving assessments) and are levied on a benefit unit basis, rather than on value.

 - Ad valorem taxes are based on value placed on real property.

-The gross amount is due by March 31st; taxes become delinquent
+- The gross amount is due by March 31st; taxes become delinquent on April 1st.

 - 4% discount if paid in November

 - 1% discount if paid in February